-Lips are one of the most visible parts of our body, and because they're situated exactly where our words come out (our mouth) it is one of the most observed features of our faces next to the eyes.
+Lips are one of the most visible and recognized parts of our body, and because they’re situated exactly where our words come out (our mouth) it is one of the most observed features of our faces next to the eyes.
 Almost all face-to-face communication involves the monitoring of eyes and lips.

 WHAT GIVES OUR LIPS THEIR SHAPE AND SIZE?

 The general appearance of our lips are first and foremost determined by genetics.
 Like all of our other features, the genes of our parents will decide how our facial structure is expressed, and how the surrounding tissues and muscle will appear.
 The outline, initial volume, and position of our lips are due to mom and dad.

 It is understood that in females, or those with higher levels of estrogen, they will experience larger, fuller lips, proportionate to their face.
 While it is also true that men have larger lips than women this is due to the general larger size of their overall body.
 However, women have larger lips relative to their other facial features than men.

 As we age our skin changes due to the loss of collagen and elastin.
 The absence of these important proteins can dramatically reduce the overall appearance of our skin, and this includes our lips.

 Although usually related to age, entering or exiting the reproductive cycle can impact the levels of estrogen in our bodies, primarily affecting women.
 Estrogen is partly responsible for how large or full the lips are.